 Ancestry will capture the URL you were visiting.
 You will be asked to include your email and explain what is missing.
 Be specific to help programmers quickly resolve the problem during their periodic record maintenance process.

-Hopefully, Ancestry will send you an email to notify you when this is complete.
-Otherwise, check back in a year or so to check for the correction.
+Hopefully, Ancestry will email you to notify you when this is complete.
+Otherwise, check back in a year or so to see if the correction has been made.